 Yes.
 You will be charged a fee to cover the costs of collecting, testing, and processing the blood you receive, regardless of whether you or another donor supplies the blood.

-Under certain circumstances and if your child's physician approves, he or she may donate blood for his or her own use.
-If you are interested in an autologous donation for your child, please discuss this option with your child's physician.
+Under certain circumstances and if your child’s doctor approves, he or she may donate blood for his or her own use.
+If you are interested in an autologous donation for your child, please discuss this option with your child’s doctor.